YuYu Hakusho (1992 TV series): Production and release

 Yusuke is voiced by Nozomu Sasaki in Japanese.
 His performance appealed to Togashi due to how he developed his identity.
 Before the anime adaptation of YuYu Hakusho started, Sasaki had been a fan of the series and wanted to do the role of the lead thanks to how Togashi drew him.
 He also liked the personality Yusuke is given as he always says what is in his mind enough to admire him.
 Togashi was greatly impressed by Shigeru Chiba's voice depiction of Kuwabara, admitting that the actor understood the character better than Togashi himself.
-When animating the manga series, there was talk of casting either Hiei or Kurama as a female cast member, and the station producer said, it would be Kurama due to his Kurama androgynous, naive-looking looks.
+When animating the manga series, there was talk of casting either Hiei or Kurama as a female cast member, and the station producer said, it would be Kurama due to his androgynous, naive-looking looks.
 As a result, Hiei was voiced by the male actor Nobuyuki Hiyama, while Kurama was voiced by the female voice actress Megumi Ogata.
 Hiyama initially gave Hiei an inimitating aura in order to give Yusuke fear.
 As a result, he was surprised when he the character became supporting.
 When talking about the character, Hiyama says he is constantly moody and is balanced with the notable power he exposes.
 Due to this cold portrayal the character has, Hiyama noticed there was a massive change when his sister Yukine was introduced and Hiei was bothered by how Yusuke and Kurama casually mocked this state of weakness.
 In response to positive response to the handling of the leads, Hiyama said that Hiei and Kurama might also become enemies in future episodes.
 After receiving many letters both praising and criticizing the voice actors, Togashi clarified that he had no involvement in the anime adaptation.